Sub-subject: United Nations: specialised agencies. Syllabus:

-The autonomous organizations joined to the United Nations through special agreements:
+The autonomous organisations joined to the United Nations through special agreements:

-- ILO (International Labor Organization): Formulates policies and programs to improve working conditions and employment opportunities, and sets labor standards used by countries around the world.
+- ILO (International Labour Organisation): Formulates policies and programs to improve working conditions and employment opportunities, and sets labour standards used by countries around the world.

-- FAO (Food and Agriculture Organization of the United Nations): Works to improve agricultural productivity and food security, and to better the living standards of rural populations.
+- FAO (Food and Agriculture Organisation of the United Nations): Works to improve agricultural productivity and food security, and to better the living standards of rural populations.

-- UNESCO (UN Educational, Scientific and Cultural Organization): Promotes education for all, cultural development, protection of the natural and cultural heritage in the World, international cooperation in science, press freedom and communication.
+- UNESCO (UN Educational, Scientific and Cultural Organisation): Promotes education for all, cultural development, protection of the natural and cultural heritage in the World, international cooperation in science, press freedom and communication.

-- WHO (World Health Organization): Coordinates programs intended at solving health troubles and the attainment by all people of the highest possible level of health.
-It works in such areas as immunization, health education and the disposition of fundamental drugs.
+- WHO (World Health Organisation): Coordinates programs intended at solving health troubles and the attainment by all people of the highest possible level of health.
+It works in such areas as immunisation, health education and the disposition of fundamental drugs.

 - World Bank Group: Provides loans and technical assistance to developing countries to reduce poverty and advance sustainable economic growth.